Neeqstock/VecchioGPT/README.md

 ## Making new custom prompts

-Creating new VecchioGPT prompts is very easy.
-See the [prompt creation guide](./docs/prompt_creation_guide.md) It's greatly advised not to create two prompts with the same _promptName_.
+Creating new VecchioGPT prompts is very easy, through a very simple syntax.
+See the [prompt creation guide](./docs/prompt_creation_guide.md).
+It's greatly advised not to create two prompts with the same _promptName_.
 In the `templates` folder you will find a sample prompt file.